Work-With-Phoenix/phoenix-ux/README.md

 ### Entrance Animation

-This will allow users to import and use the `EntranceAnimation` component from your package in their projects.
+This will allow users to import and use the `EntranceAnimation` component from our package in their projects.

 | Name       | Type   | Default | Description                               |
 |------------|--------|---------|-------------------------------------------|